warriorhub/warriorhub.github.io/index.md

 * Notify students via email and SMS reminders of upcoming events, and notify them of similar events that are coming up that they might be interested in.
 * Map viewing showing the location of nearby events.
 * System for reviews on events, allowing students to give anonymous feedback of the event after they have attended.
-* Allow users to ‘like’ certain events that would give the program better suggestions on what kind of events a user would like to attend for personalized recommendations.
 * Engagement points for people who attend events and reward badges for users to unlock. (i.e “Athletics Fan”, “Music Jammer”, “Foodie”, etc.)